duytq94/demo-integrate-flutter/README.md

 ## Description

 Demo add Flutter to existing Android and iOS native apps.<br/>
-There are mutiple options to embed flutter module in existing app and I'll choose:<br/>
+There are mutiple options to embed Flutter module in existing app and I'll choose:<br/>

 - iOS: Option C - Embed application and plugin frameworks in Xcode and Flutter framework with CocoaPods.
 - Android: Option A - Depend on the Android Archive (AAR).